Theophylline

 Theophylline is a prescription medication used to treat airway spasms (called bronchospasms).
 Bronchospasms are most common in people with asthma but can also occur in people with chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema.

 There are many different theophylline products available, and most are not equivalent to each other.
-There are short-acting and long-acting theophylline tablets and capsules, as well as a theophylline elixir.
-An injectable form of theophylline is also available.
+There are short-acting and long-acting tablets and capsules, as well as a theophylline elixir.
+An injectable form of the medication is also available.
 Along with many different generic theophylline products, the following brand-name theophylline medications are also available:

 In the past, many other brand-name versions of theophylline were available (such as Theo-Dur® or Theolair®), but these products are no longer being made.